ticetraveltime

 Top 3 Travel Sunscreens You Need to Pack

 When I love something, I will shout it to the rooftops!
 I was recently in Barcelona on a solo trip and I became great friends with two girls in my hostel.
 We spent the whole day together exploring Barcelona, seeing the Sagrada Familia, street??, and ending at the Barcelona beach.
 The sun was beaming at 5 pm and I knew I had to reapply my sunscreen.
 I took out my Supergoop unseen sunscreen and my friend asked to borrow it.
 That is when it started – my sunscreen tangent.
 I went on and on about my love for sunscreen.
 Seriously, I do not know how I did not scare her away!
 I explained to her how I always travel with my 40 SPF Supergoop and my 60 SPF La Roche-Posay sunscreen.
 If I have a checked bag, I bring my big SunBum bottle for my body.
 She laughed but continued to ask questions, and by all means I answered them.
 I explained to her how my Supergoop Unseen Sunscreen is the BEST!!
 I solo travel a lot and I sometimes forget to put sunscreen on my face before I leave my accommodation.
 This sunscreen is probably my favorite because it’s clear sunscreen – no one can tell if I rubbed it in all the way.
 I feel like it’s less slimy than any other sunscreen I have, and it is so dang easy.
 Anyways, after ranting for a LONG time, she recommended I write a blog post about my favorite travel sunscreens.
 So, here we are!
 It’s time to dive into my favorite sunscreens that you need to pack for your next adventure!
 READ MORE Top 5 Travel Organization Tools: Your Essential Kit For Adventures Mastering the Art of Budget Travel A Step-By-Step Guide to Planning Your Perfect Trip 1.
 Supergoop Unseen Sunscreen I am going to start with my favorite one since I already said it was my favorite.
 The Supergoop Unseen Sunscreen is incredible for SO many reasons!
 This sunscreen is so translucent and greaseless that you might question if you’re even applying anything.
 It doesn’t feel, smell, or apply like a traditional sunscreen, boasting a soft, matte-like consistency.
 As mentioned before, it’s clear before application, applies smoothly, and feels weightless without looking greasy.
 A very small amount goes a long way, providing excellent spreadability, scent, and protection.
 Additionally, it is vegan, and cruelty-free, and it doesn’t harm reefs or contain any harmful chemicals, making it an eco-friendly choice.
 It is also water and sweat-resistant which should be mandatory for every sunscreen.
 As a bonus, it’s from a woman-owned company.
 Your makeup will go on smoothly without any clumping or peeling, and it’s perfect for those who don’t need additional moisturization.
 This sunscreen truly is perfect and is ideal to carry in your purse at all times.
 You can bring it and use it anywhere and reapplication isn’t a big deal due to its light, non-traditional feel.
+Why wouldn’t you buy it?
 Now, there are obviously a ton of amazing components to this sunscreen, but there is one factor that can be a downside.. that is our good old friend: price.
 This is not the best product for our budget-friendly travelers.
 As someone who is very money-conscious, I still highly recommend this sunscreen as it lasts a very long time and has all the pros I mentioned above.
 The sunscreen is quite pricey at $38 for just 1.7 fluid ounces.
 While it’s great for its spreadability and protection, the high cost for the amount you get may be a drawback for some.
 Despite its phenomenal performance, the price point could be a significant consideration for budget-conscious travelers.
 In the end, it is up to you whether you decide to try this sunscreen out, but after trying it and using it myself, this is a must to recommend!
 2. La Roche-Posay Anthelios Melt-In Milk Sunscreen I had fairly bad acne back in middle school and high school and my dermatologist recommended using La Roche-Posay products.
 They genuinely helped a ton and I really support this brand, especially their sunscreen!
 Not only is Roche-Posay suggested by my dermatologist, but it’s recommended by 90,000 dermatologists worldwide.
 It is renowned for its unique daily skincare developed under a strict formulation charter and stringent clinical testing.
 The La Roche-Posay Anthelios Melt-In Milk Sunscreen is smooth and easily absorbed, without leaving a white film.
 It goes on clear, rubs in effortlessly, and leaves your skin feeling silky soft without any oily residue.
 The formula is designed to work on sensitive skin and offers broad-spectrum SPF 60 protection.
 After application, the sunscreen provides a cute, glowy, dewy look that appears radiant rather than greasy.
 It often happened that when I used this sunscreen, people said I was radiant or glowing – so it really does work haha!
 Additionally, this sunscreen is multi-award-winning and features a fast-absorbing, velvety texture that hydrates and smooths the skin.
+What’s the cost?
 At about $26 for 3 fl oz, it offers a fair price for such a high-quality product.
 It also pairs perfectly with La Roche-Posay’s acne wash for an ideal skincare routine.
 While the sunscreen offers excellent protection and a smooth finish, it sometimes initially goes on a bit greasy.
 However, it quickly smooths out and melts into the skin.
 Some users might find the slight white hue left on the skin due to the protective ingredients to be a minor drawback as well.
 Despite its benefits, the initial greasiness and slight white tint might not be to everyone’s liking.
 Additionally, although the price is reasonable compared to other high-end sunscreens, it could still be considered pricey for those on a tight budget.
 Regardless, if you have sensitive skin and want to avoid using new products throughout your travels, the La Roche-Posay Anthelios Melt-In Milk Sunscreen is another must-have sunscreen!
 3. Sun Bum Original SPF 30 Sunscreen Lotion The Sun Bum sunscreen lotion has been a necessity for me pretty much since I went to college.
 This sunscreen really does ‘smell like summer.’
 The scent just

 Top 3 Travel Sunscreens You Need to Pack Read More »